 Is bottled water safer than tap water for upholstery?

 Not reliably.
-Many bottled waters still contain minerals.
-Distilled or deionized water is the more predictable option when you want to avoid deposits.
+Spring water and mineral water can still contain dissolved solids.
+Distilled or deionized water is the more predictable choice when the goal is to leave as little residue behind as possible.

 Can steam cleaning prevent water stains?